lolo1208/unity3d-lolo/Templates/StompyRobot/SRDebugger/README.txt

 ## Setup

-### Unity 5+
+### Unity 2017 / 2018 / 2019

 No setup is required.
-SRDebugger will automatically load at runtime unless "Auto Load" is disabled in settings.
+SRDebugger will automatically load at runtime unless disabled in settings.
 By default, the trigger to open the debug panel is attached to the top-left of the game view.
 Triple-tap there to open the panel.
 (This can be changed in the settings)
-If Auto Load is disabled, follow the instructions for Unity 4.

-### Unity 4

-Drag the SRDebugger.Init prefab from the SRDebugger folder into your scene.
-Once loaded, the debug panel will be available in any scene during that play session.
-By default, the trigger to open the debug panel is attached to the top-left of the game view.
-Triple-tap there to open the panel.
-Recommended usage is to put the SRDebugger.Init prefab in the first scene that your game loads.
-This way, the debugger can pick up the maximum number of console messages from the initialisation stage of your game, and will be available to any subsequent scenes.
-Due to limitations in Unity, console messages from before SRDebugger loads are unable to be gathered.

 ## Configuration